adrianapsay/CSE151B_Milestone/README.md

 ## Project Structure

+- `notebooks/` – Jupyter notebooks for experimentation and exploratory analysis
-- `models/` – Contains model architecture implementations, including U-Net variants
+- `models/` – Contains all model architecture implementations
-- `train.py` – Training script using PyTorch Lightning and Hydra
+  - `all_models.py` – Unified script with all model variants (U-Net, SE, CoordConv, etc.) and documentation
+- `figures/` – Visualizations and plots used in reports and presentations
-- `configs/` – Configuration files for training, logging, and model setup
+- `core/` – Scripts for data preprocessing, descriptive statistics, and helpers
-- `data/` – (ignored in repo) Zarr-formatted CMIP6 dataset inputs
-- `notebooks/` – Jupyter notebooks for exploratory analysis and result visualization
+- `README.md` – Project overview and usage instructions
-- `utils/` – Helper functions for metrics, preprocessing, and plotting
+- `.gitignore` – File exclusion rules for checkpoints, metadata, and cache

 ## Goal